The House of the Spirits: Pedro Tercero García

 Pedro is the son of the tenant and foreman of Tres Marías, Pedro Segundo García.
 At a young age, he falls in love with Blanca and is the father of her only child, Alba.
 In his youth, he spreads socialist ideals to the workers on the hacienda, and later he becomes a revolutionary and a songwriter (his character may be modeled after revolutionary songwriter Victor Jara).
 After the coup d'état in his country, he and Blanca exile themselves to Canada with Esteban's help.
 It is mentioned that he resumes his political crusade during his exile in Canada where his music is embraced in translation even if "chickens and foxes are underdeveloped creatures" in comparison with the "eagles and wolves" of the North.

 Alba Trueba de Satigny

 Alba (Spanish for "Dawn," Latin for "white") is the daughter of Blanca and Pedro Tercero García, although for many years of her life she was led to believe that Count de Satigny was her father.
 From before her birth, her grandmother Clara decreed that she was blessed by the stars.
 Because of this, Clara said she didn't need to go to school; as a result, Alba was raised at home until she was seven.
 The novel ends with Esteban's death, and Alba sits alone in the vast Trueba mansion beside his body.
-The last paragraph reveals that she is pregnant, although she does not know (or care) whether the child is Miguel's or the product of the rapes that she endured at the hands of security police, during her imprisonment.
+The last paragraph reveals that she is pregnant, although she does not know whether the child is Miguel's or the product of the rapes that she endured at the hands of security police, during her imprisonment.